Dog deaths revive calls for end to Iditarod, the endurance race with deep roots in Alaska tradition

 When racing, Seavey said, he is “going to take care of these dogs the best we can every single day, get them down the trail as quickly as they can in a healthy, fun manner.
 And that’s what wins races.”

-From its Alaska Native beginnings, mushing's tradition evolved in the early 1800s when arriving Russian settlers were interested in acquiring dogs for winter transport, including moving supplies between trading posts.
+From its Alaska Native beginnings, mushing evolved in the early 1800s when Russian settlers used dog teams for travel and to move supplies between trading posts.
 Miners later used teams to haul supplies and even gold during the Gold Rush of the early 1900s.
-U.S. Army personnel had dog teams when bases first began springing up in Alaska, and telegraph line repair workers used sleds to travel to fix breaks.
+U.S. Army personnel had dog teams on Alaska's first military bases, and telegraph line repair workers used sleds to reach broken lines.

-Sled dog teams also played an important role in connecting Alaska to the outside world as postal carriers mushed on their routes before airplanes took over.
+Sled dog teams also played an important role in connecting Alaska to the outside world.
 Chester Noongwook of Savoonga was the last carrier to retire his team in 1963, when air service was established to St. Lawrence Island in the Bering Sea, according to the Alaska Geographic Society.

-Today, Denali National Park and Preserve, about 240 miles (390 kilometers) north of Anchorage, is the only national park that still has its own sled dog team.
-Many mushers operate summer tourism businesses, some on glaciers, giving tourists mushing lessons or letting them ride in the sleds.

-In one historic event that typifies the significance mushing has for many in Alaska, sled dogs are celebrated for delivering life-saving serum to Nome in 1925 when it faced being wiped out by a diphtheria epidemic.
-Siberian husky Balto, one of the dogs on the team, became a national hero for driving through blizzard conditions, and he and musher Gunnar Kaasen were on hand when a bronze statue of Balto was unveiled in New York’s Central Park later that year.
+In 1925, the Siberian husky Balto became a national hero for leading his team through blizzard conditions to deliver the diptheria medicine to Nome, just south of the Arctic Circle, and was honored along with his musher with a bronze statue in New York's Central Park.

-Schneider said dogs were chosen for the trip of about 670 miles (1,085 kilometers) because they were deemed safer than planes, which were still a fledgling mode of transportation 99 years ago.
+Schneider, the historian, said dogs were chosen for the trip of about 670 miles (1,085 kilometers) because they were deemed safer than planes, which were still in their infancy.

 Airplanes “could have gotten the serum there easier, but it was not as reliable,” Schneider said.
 “It’s become an important story in the dog mushing world.”